Woodstock, Georgia: Parks and recreation

-The Greenprints Project

 The Greenprints Project calls for the construction of trails along the city's natural areas like the Little River, Noonday Creek, and the U.S. Army Corps of Engineers' property, and in the city's core areas.
 Bike lanes, which within the project are considered trails, would be built along roads throughout the city.

 The proposed trails would connect with existing trails elsewhere in Cherokee County as well as in the cities of Roswell and Alpharetta and Cobb County.
 The project also would preserve greenspace throughout the city and create new parks.

 Greenprints Alliance, Inc. is a grassroots citizen action group formed in spring 2009 to advance the city of Woodstock's green infrastructure master plan known as the Greenprints Project.
 When complete, the project will add over 60 mi of trails throughout the city connecting every public place, shopping area and neighborhood.